Eurogroup to discuss Greek buy-back, Cyprus

 These include a reduction of interest rates on bilateral government loans to Greece, extending loan maturities, deferral of interest payments and the return of European Central Bank profits on Greek bonds bought on the market.

-The backing of the IMF for the Greek debt reduction plan, and therefore its participation in the programme in its current form, hinges on the outcome of the buy-back.
+The backing of the IMF for the Greek debt reduction plan, and therefore its participation in the program in its current form, hinges on the outcome of the buy-back.

 The EU official would not say what the expectations were for the buy-back to be considered a success, but noted: